 There were several differences between the final budgetary amounts and actual amounts.
-The major differences between budget and actual were due to professional fees expenditures and developer advances received being less than anticipated and other expenditures being greater than anticipated.
-The fund balance as of May 31, 2022, was expected to be \$0 and the actual end-of-period fund balance was \$(27,667).
+The major differences between budget and actual were due to other expenditures being greater than anticipated.
+In addition, property taxes and penalty and interest revenues were not included in the budget.
+The fund balance as of June 30, 2023, was expected to be \$(3,495) and the actual end-of-year fund balance was \$165,715.